William Schaw of Schawpark

 (7) Item conunissioun in gewin to ye warden and deakon of Kilwynning as secund luge, to secluid and away put ftirthe of yr societe and cumpanie all psonis disobedient to fulfil & obey ye haill acts and antient statutts sett doun of befoir of guid memorie, and all psonis disobedient eyr to kirk craft counsall and uyris statutts and acts to be mayd heireftir for ane guid ordour.

-(7) Authority is given to the warden and deacon of Kilwinning to exclude from the lodges of the district all persons who wilfully fail to live up to “all the acts and ancient statutes set down from time immemorial,” also all who are .”disobedient to their church, craft, council and other statutes and acts to be promulgated hereafter for good order.”
+(7) Item, commission is given to the Warden and Deacon of Kilwinning as the second lodge, to exclude, expel and put forth from the Society and Company all persons who are disobedient to fulfil and obey the whole acts and ancient statutes set down before good memory, and all persons disobedient either to Kirk (church), Craft, Council and other statutes and acts to be made hereafter for own good order.

 (8) Item it is ordainit be my lord warden generall that the warden and deakyn to be pnt of his quarter maisteris elect cheis and constitut ane famous notar as ordinar clark and scryb, and yat ye said notar to be chosinge sall occupye the office, and that all indentouris discharges and vtheris wrytis quhatsumevir, perteining to ye craft salbe onlie wrytin be ye clark and that na maner of wryt neyther tityll nor other evident to be admit be ye said warden and deakin befoir yame, except it be maid be ye said clark and subscryuit wt his hand.

-(9) All the acts and statutes made by the predecessors of the masons of Kilwinning shall be observed faithfully and kept by the craft in all time coming; ‘prentices and craftsmen shall be admitted and entered hereafter only in the Kirk of Kilwinning, as their parish and second lodge, and all entry-banquets of ‘prentices and fellows of craft shall be held in the lodge of Kilwinning.
+(9) Item, it is ordered by my Lord General that the whole old ancient acts and statutes made of before by the predecessors of the Masons of Kilwinning shall be observed faithfully and kept by the Craft in all times to come, and that no Apprentice or Craftsman, in any time hereafter, be admitted nor entered, but only within the Kirk (church) of Kilwinning, as his parish and second lodge, and that all banquets for entry of Apprentices of Fellows of Craft be made within the said lodge of Kilwinning.

 (10) Itemltis ordanit that all fallows of craft at his entrie pay to ye commoun bokis of ye luge the soume of ten punds monie, wt x s. worthe of gluiffis or euire he be admitit and that for the bankatt, And that he be not adrrtitit wthout ane sufficient essay and pruife of memorie and art of craft be the warden deacon and quarter mrs of ye lug, conforme to ye foirmer and qrthrow yai may be ye mair answerable to ye generall warden.